Olympics transgender policy approved

 2013

-The UK Sports Council Equality Group publishes its first-ever guidance for transgender inclusion in female events based on testosterone suppression.
+The UK Sports Councils Equality Group publishes its first-ever guidance for transgender inclusion in female events based on testosterone suppression.
 This is widely adopted by UK sports bodies despite no processes for monitoring compliance – hence in practice largely a self-ID policy.

 2015